 He walked leisurely though the balmy night air.
 He tossed away a stick that he'd relieved of its freshly cooked meat.
 The dirt streets gave a satisfying crunch under his leather boots.
 Little girls in colorful dresses, and little boys with plastic swords ran about giggling and laughing without a care in the world.
 Jaune paused at the town well, the center of his little home.

 A content smile blossomed across his face.
-Yes, this is why he wanted to help out as well.
+Yes, this is why he wanted to help.
 He wanted to keep those children smiling and their parents alive and well enough to continue seeing those children smiling.

 Jaune sat on the well, kicking his feet back and forth.
 The sounds of happy families echoed through his head.
 Minutes passed.
 His smile slowly fell.
 A slow pain ate through his heart.
 He looked down at his empty, shaking hands, he found that his vision had blurred.
 He grit his teeth and willed the moisture to recede into his eyes.